 The amount reported in the prior calendar year life/health annual statement, Analysis of Increase in Reserves During the Year- Individual Annuities, Column 6 (“Life Contingent Payout (Immediate and Annuitizations)”), line 15; plus

-The amount reported in the prior calendar year life/health annual statement, Analysis of Increase in Reserves During the Year- Group Annuities, Column 6 (“Life Contingent Payout (Immediate and Annuitizations)”), line 15.
+The amount reported in the prior calendar year life/health annual statement, Analysis of Increase in Reserves During the Year- Group Annuities, Column 6 (“Life Contingent Payout (Immediate and Annuitizations)”), line 15; plus

+The sum of the amount reported in the prior calendar year life/health annual statement, Exhibit 7 – Deposit-Type Contracts, Column 3 (“Annuities Certain”), row 14 and Column 4 (“Supplemental Contracts”), row 14.

 A company shall file a statement of exemption certifying compliance with conditions (i) through (v) above prior to July 1 of the associated valuation year.
 The domiciliary commissioner may reject such statement prior to Sept.
 1.